Retirement & Savings Plans

-WDC is administered by the Department of Employee Trust Funds (ETF) through a third-party administrator, Great West Retirement Services.
+WDC is administered by the Department of Employee Trust Funds (ETF) through a third-party administrator, Empower Retirement.

 WDC representatives hold seminars across Wisconsin to help you learn more about preparing for a retirement.
 See theto see when they will be near you.

 All University employees, including student hourlies and graduate assistants — with the exception of some employees-in-training, fellows, and interns — are eligible to participate.
 Eligible employees can enroll at any time.

 Popular Forms & Publications